f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

     syscon-2-active(config-slot-1-3)#

 Then remove the partitions from the system controller.
-In this case we will remove the chassis partitions called **bigpartition** and **smallpartition**.
+In this case we will remove the chassis partitions called **Production** and **smallpartition**.

 .. code-block:: bash

-    syscon-2-active(config)# no partitions partition bigpartition
+    syscon-2-active(config)# no partitions partition Production
     syscon-2-active(config)# no partitions partition smallpartition
     syscon-2-active(config)# commit
     Commit complete.